titola/neuropa/README.md

 Computers, Intelligence, Surveillance, Reconnaissance and Torture) with optional PSYWAR (psychological warfare), I will continue the investigation in spite of the general [indifference](https://github.com/titola/neuropa/commit/fa8a0203c081404e4e679a8ad2185c6bc3deac0b), the omertà, 5 or 14 Polyphemuses and the Smart Italy [4].
+Since 2020 that system is stil more hidden thanks to the virus Covid-19.
+Each unexplained sympthom is labeled post-covid syndrome or "Long COVID".

 ## Signal directed to the head